 - Bring a medium pot of water to the boil.
 Rinse rice under running water.
 Add to the boiling water, reduce heat and simmer for 30 minutes.
 Once cooked, strain.

 - Heat a frying pan or skillet and add the marinated tempeh to the pan, add the sesame seeds to the tempeh ensuring the tempeh is evenly coated.
-Add the cashew nuts to the pan and mix in with the marinade, cook for 4-6 turning regularly, until the tempeh is caramelized and browned.
+Add the cashew nuts to the pan and mix in with the marinade, cook for about 4-6 minutes turning regularly, until the tempeh is caramelized and browned.